Why only Monday-Friday?

 Is there a time frame for flower delivery?

-Flower delivery is guaranteed by end of the business day and we always factor in whether you are ordering to a residence or an office when we plan our delivery approach and routes for the day.
+Flower delivery is guaranteed by end of the business day and we factor in whether you are ordering to a residence or an office when we plan our routes.

 What is the delivery zone?

-We deliver from the Southern tip of Manhattan all the way up to 86th St, East to West and in Brooklyn to the following neighborhoods: Downtown Brooklyn, Brooklyn Heights, Cobble Hill, Carroll Gardens, Boerum Hill, Park Slope, Fort Greene, Clinton Hill, Dumbo, Vinegar Hill, Gowanus, Red Hook, Williamsburg, Greenpoint and Bushwick.
+We deliver from the Southern tip of Manhattan all the way up to 86th St, East to West in Manhattan.
+In Brooklyn we deliver to the following neighborhoods: Downtown Brooklyn, Brooklyn Heights, Cobble Hill, Carroll Gardens, Boerum Hill, Park Slope, Fort Greene, Clinton Hill, Dumbo, Vinegar Hill, Gowanus, Red Hook, Williamsburg, Greenpoint and Bushwick.

 Did You Know